Level IIIA Collar with split overlap both front & rear

 Looks to be a hand-me-down from another reporter

-Just received info from the US embassy in UAE.
+01/10/2011 Just received info from the US embassy in UAE.
 Recent changes in UAE law warrant your attention as they relate to the transportation of police equipment through the UAE.
 Bottom line is that violators will face prosecution and fines and the US embassy there will not intervene on your behalf.
 Please give this the widest possible dissemination.
+Please do not ad lib or edit contents below.

-• All US News personnel - to avoid violation of Emirati laws by the intentional or accidental transport of any arms or items considered as law enforcement equipment or military gear.
+All USNews personnel - to avoid violation of Emirati laws by the intentional or accidental transport of any arms or items considered as law enforcement equipment or military gear.
 UAE airport personnel will x-ray all baggage - checked or carry-on - and cargo shipments, including household goods, both incoming and outgoing.
 UAE authorities will confiscate any weapons, weapon parts, ammunition, body armor, handcuffs, sensitive electronics, cryptographic devices, and/or other military/police equipment transported to or through a civilian airport.
 Persons found to be carrying such items will be arrested and face strict criminal penalties, including imprisonment and large monetary fines

 One such incident involved one bullet, found in the bag of a traveller who had unknowingly left the item in his bag.
 This individual was detained by the police and now faces a possible jail sentence and large monetary fine.
 In other similar incidents, U.S. Defence contractors transiting the U.A.E. with weapons were arrested and are now serving jail sentences of several months.